We get a lot of questions that go something like this:

 Still Have Questions?

-If you do still have questions about which length of a given ski (or several skis) you should be considering — or if you have any questions about skis, ski boots, bindings, etc. — become a Blister member, send us an email, and we’ll be happy to get you sorted out.
+If you do still have questions about which length of a given ski (or several skis) you should be considering — or if you have any questions about skis, ski boots, bindings, etc. — become a Blister member, send us a note, and we’ll be happy to get you sorted out.